Plugin System

 workspace:readpermissions on the workspace containing the deployment, as long as they haveplugins:readon that specific deployment. - This allows you to expose specific tools organization-wide without granting full workspace access.

-For more information about roles and permissions, see the Roles documentation.
+For more information about roles and permissions, see the Roles and Permissions documentation.

 Configuration example